RomdhoniZidane20/MARIN_CORE/electronics/README.md

 # License
-The library of this repository based on
+The FT4232 and ADM3078E eagle library of this repository based on
 "SUSTAINA-OP" by [Masato Kubotera](https://github.com/MasatoKubotera) is licensed under [ CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).